 - Factory-Direct Sales and Factory-Direct Pricing - No Middle Man.

 - Extremely Lightweight (54lbs - 3-1/2"x4'x8' Panel) - No Costly Cranes Required.

 - Fast and Easy - Uses Standard Framing Practices.

 - No - Expensive Engineering, Special Plans, Special Tools or Special Builders.

 - Conventional Lumber Dimensions - Saves Custom Materials Costs.

-- Exceeds Or Meets All Building Codes - Considered Standard Framing.
+- Exceeds Or Meets All Building Codes - Falls under stick framing in the IRC

-- Do-It-Yourself - DIY Friendly - Any Builder Can Build With RAY-CORE SIPs ™.
+- Do-It-Yourself - DIY Friendly - Any Builder Can Build With RAY-CORE SIPs ®.